mbejger/mbejger.github.io/_posts/2016-07-25-snr-periodic-signal.md

 ```
 The plot shows the amplitude spectral density of the data (mostly noise)
 and the signal (in red) with a peak at frequency corresponding to the
-frequency `ome=17`.
+chosen frequency `ome=17`.

 ![amplitude spectrum](../images/amplitude_spectrum.png)

 Let's check now if we can recover the signal with the properly implemented
 matched filter using the FFT.
-The relevant few lines of code is
+The relevant few lines of code are

 ```python
 """